Creating a NoSQL database on Azure

 wget [URL OF FILE TO DOWNLOAD] -O [NAME TO SAVE THE FILE AS]

-(note that’s a capital -O)
+(note -O is a capital letter oh)

 https://gist.githubusercontent.com/speters33w/e5b1246d6859f29c4f02a299714d4c20/raw/a78d747534b915c19c5fb6d1fac0df6a77d62452/Periodic%2520Table%2520of%2520Elements.csv